runemalm/OpenDDD.NET/README.md

 | Backward compatible new features          | Minor release | Increment the middle digit and reset last digit to zero            | 1.1.0           |
 | Changes that break backward compatibility | Major release | Increment the first digit and reset middle and last digits to zero | 2.0.0           |

-In addition, you can utilise `alpha`, `beta` and `rc` in your version numbers to specify pre-release, beta and release candidates.

 ### Contribution:

 If you want to contribute to the code base, create a pull request on the develop branch.